sepandhaghighi/nafas/README.md

 ### Speaker

+⚠️ This mode may not be supported on all systems

-ℹ️ Customize your experience by choosing from a set of speaker voices to guide you through the exercises.
+ℹ️ Customize your experience by choosing from a set of speaker voices to guide you through the exercises

+ℹ️ The default speaker is `us1`

-You can specify the speaker using the `--speaker`:
+ℹ️ You can specify the speaker using the `--speaker`:

 ```console
 nafas --speaker=us1